vuetifyjs/vuetify/packages/docs/src/pages/en/getting-started/installation.md

 ## How to connect with Vuetify team

 The Vuetify team can be reached via [Discord Community](https://community.vuetifyjs.com/).
-If you have questions or would like to discuss v3, come visit the #v3-discussion channel.
+If you have questions or would like to discuss Vuetify 3, come visit the #v3-discussion channel.

 <backmatter />